lukaspili/Auto-Mortar/README.md

 ScreenScope is a dagger scope annotation provided by Mortar MVP.

+### DaggerService

+Since Mortar 0.17, the dagger2support was removed.
+Mortar MVP provides a `DaggerService` class that works pretty much the same like the old one.

 ## Library extensions

 Each generated screen can extend from a superclass.